D-Day June 6th, 1944: Normandy beach landings

 HMS Rodney opens fire during the D-Day bombardment

 I recently travelled around the D-Day landing sites and many other areas involved in the Normandy invasion.
-One fascinating sight is on Gold Beach (site of the British landings) and nearby sea of the town of Arromanches.
+One fascinating sight is on Gold Beach (site of the British landings) and the nearby sea of the town of Arromanches.
 The remains of a massive artificial harbour – the Mulberry Harbour.
-Designed by the British and towed in pieces from Britain it provided temporary harbour facilities to supply the Allied invasion troops following the D-Day landings (until actual ports could be captured such as the port of Antwerp in Belgium).
+Designed by the British and towed in pieces from Britain, it provided temporary harbour facilities to supply the Allied invasion troops following the D-Day landings (until actual ports could be captured such as the port of Antwerp in Belgium).

 Mulberry Harbour Normandy 1944